sibarampadhy9496/kubernetes_main_clean/day-7-Cluster-autoscaleer/cluster-stoscaller.md

 ### **Step 2: Attach IAM Policy for Cluster Autoscaler**
 EKS worker nodes need proper IAM permissions to manage Auto Scaling Groups (ASG).
-Attach the **AmazonEKSClusterAutoscalerPolicy** to the IAM role of your worker nodes.
+Attach the **AmazonEKSClusterAutoscalerPolicy** to the IAM role of your worker nodes. go cluster compute, then node group, select given IAM you will able to see attach policy, you want to add one more policy for autoscalar
+📍In the AWS Console:
+Go to IAM → Roles.

+Find and click the IAM role used by your EKS worker nodes.

+Click Add inline policy.

+Go to the JSON tab (recommended for precision), and paste the following policy:
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": [
+                "autoscaling:DescribeAutoScalingGroups",
+                "autoscaling:DescribeAutoScalingInstances",
+                "autoscaling:DescribeLaunchConfigurations",
+                "autoscaling:DescribeTags",
+                "autoscaling:SetDesiredCapacity",
+                "autoscaling:TerminateInstanceInAutoScalingGroup"
+            ],
+            "Resource": "*"
+        },
+        {
+            "Effect": "Allow",
+            "Action": [
+                "ec2:DescribeLaunchTemplateVersions"
+            ],
+            "Resource": "*"
+        }
+    ]
+}

+Click Review Policy.

+Give it a name like AmazonEKSClusterAutoscalerPolicy.

+Click Create policy.

 ---
 ### **Step 3: Install Helm packge on server**